Microsoft throws Windows 10 users an AI lifeline and pours in CoPilot

 Microsoft is finally bringing CoPilot to Windows 10

 Good news Windows 10 fans, the venerable OS will get another major update before its last hurrah, Windows 10 22H2 Build 19045.KB5032278.
-Microsoft announced today that this new build will introduce Microsoft CoPilot to the OS, similar to how CoPilot currently appears in Windows 11.
+Microsoft announced that this new build, coming soon, will introduce Microsoft CoPilot to the OS, similar to how CoPilot currently appears in Windows 11.

 Microsoft CoPilot is an AI-powered assistant that helps users across a wide berth of apps, features, tools, and programs on Windows 11.
 This includes programs like Paint, Snipping Tool, Photos, and more.
 It also works in conjunction with Microsoft's search engine Bing to, for example, help you shop online by taking a picture and having both tools identify where to buy it.